-There are many physical and digital resources available to help students with writing assignments.
-Included here is just a sample of helpful materials.
+There are many physical and digital resources available to help you improve your writing.
+Included here is just a small sampling of helpful materials on a handful of topics.
 You are encouraged to contact your instructor, the Writer’s Workshop, or the Holy Cross Libraries with additional questions on these topics.

 How to Read Assignments

 - Guidance on how to make sure you understand a writing assignment

 The Holy Cross Center for Writing has compiled a list of tips for getting words on the page.